Edward VII: Political opinions

 The King lent support to Fisher, in part because he disliked Beresford, and eventually Beresford was dismissed.
 Beresford continued his campaign outside of the navy and Fisher ultimately announced his resignation in late 1909, although the bulk of his policies were retained.
 The King was intimately involved in the appointment of Fisher's successor as the Fisher-Beresford feud had split the service, and the only truly qualified figure known to be outside of both camps was Sir Arthur Wilson, who had retired in 1907.
 Wilson was reluctant to return to active duty, but Edward persuaded him to do so, and Wilson became First Sea Lord on 25 January 1910.

 Edward was rarely interested in politics, although his views on some issues were notably progressive for the time.
-During his reign, he said use of the word "nigger" was "disgraceful", despite it then being in common parlance.
-In 1904, during an Anglo-German summit in Kiel between Wilhelm II and Edward, Wilhelm with the Russo-Japanese War in mind started to go on about the "Yellow Peril", which he called "the greatest peril menacing ...
+During his reign, he said use of the word nigger was "disgraceful", despite it then being in common parlance.
+In 1904, Wilhelm II and Edward met during an Anglo-German summit in Kiel.
+Wilhelm, with the Russo-Japanese War in mind, started to go on about the "Yellow Peril", which he called "the greatest peril menacing ...
 Christendom and European civilisation.
 If the Russians went on giving ground, the yellow race would, in twenty years time, be in Moscow and Posen".
 Wilhelm went on to attack his British guests for supporting Japan against Russia, suggesting that the British were committing "race treason".
 In response, Edward stated that he "could not see it.
 The Japanese were an intelligent, brave and chivalrous nation, quite as civilised as the Europeans, from whom they only differed by the pigmentation of their skin".
 Although Edward lived a life of luxury often far removed from that of the majority of his subjects, they expected it, and his personal charm with all levels of society and his strong condemnation of prejudice went some way to assuage republican and racial tensions building during his lifetime.